 DIRECTIONS: Use the chart below to organize your interview nuggets into themes and sub-themes.
 Then, identify which assumptions, if any, have been validated or invalidated.
-Use additional paper if needed.
+Use additional paper if you run out of room.

 ACTIVITY 1: Begin by identifying themes and sub-themes within your nuggets.